 What if you’re a tournament player, though?

 Often, players will use an AVERAGE BUY-IN (ABI) rule to calculate which games they should play.
-For example, if their BRM requires 100 buy-ins and they have a $10,000 bankroll, well they can only play $215 tournaments if they mix some $33 and $55 tournaments into the mix, as well.
+For example, say their BRM requires 100 buy-ins.

-- How high the rake is - (many live, small-buy-in “daily tournaments are not beatable over the long-term because of how high the rake is relative to the prize pool.
-Especially when just starting out, strive to find tournaments that have less than 13% rake.)
+- How high the rake is?
+(Many live, small-buy-in “daily tournaments are not beatable over the long-term.
+The rake is too high relative to the prize pool.
+When just starting out, strive to find tournaments that have less than 13% rake.)

-- The structure of the tournament: turbos and hyper-turbos will carry more variance than events with slower and more incremental blind levels because you’ll be all-in more often and sooner, as the tournament progresses.
+- The structure of the tournament: turbos and hyper-turbos will carry more variance.
+With the faster blind levels, you’ll be all-in more often and sooner.

-Taking these into consideration, here is a baseline chart/guideline, which references appropriate BRM for playing tournaments of various field sizes:
+Here is a baseline chart referencing the appropriate BRM for playing various tournaments sizes:

 *30% ROI is assumed

-As you can see, there are many aspects to keeping a healthy bankroll for playing poker and moving up stakes.
+As you can see, there are many aspects to keeping a healthy bankroll and moving up stakes.

-Always keep in mind what your win rate is in the games you play and be sure to be flexible with your BRM and adjust accordingly, as you need.
+- Always keep in mind what your win rate is in the games you play.
+Be sure to be flexible with your BRM and adjust accordingly.

-Ultimately, being properly rolled should never be a worry for you when you’re at the table.
-If you think you’re playing higher than you should be and aren’t able to play you’re A-game because the dollar amount at the table seems too big for you, then you’re probably playing at stakes that are too high.
+- Being properly rolled should never be a worry when you’re at the table.
+Ifyou’re playing higher than you should, you won’t be able to play you’re A-game.

 Keep these tips in mind as you build up your roll, and good luck at the felts!